-some ideas for next steps
+Ideas for next steps

 New enhancement ideas for the workflow system should be filed as enhancement tickets against the ticket system component.
-If desired, add a single-line link to that ticket here.
-Also look at the [th:wiki:AdvancedTicketWorkflowPlugin] as it provides experimental operations.
+You can also document ideas on the ?TracIdeas/TracWorkflow page.
+Also look at the ?AdvancedTicketWorkflowPlugin as it provides experimental operations.